-Jaclyn Liu is chair of the firm’s Global Corporate Department of over 400 attorneys.
+Jackie is co-chair of Morrison & Foerster’s Global Corporate Department of over 400 lawyers.

-Ms. Liu regularly advises public companies on corporate governance matters, including disagreements between board and management, succession planning, investor relations, director and officer fiduciary duties and board “best practices”, and advises boards and special committees in connection with conflicts of interest matters, proxy contests and other corporate control efforts.
-Ms. Liu is outside general counsel to a number of public companies with whom she has worked for over 15 years and provides big picture, critical value-adding strategic advice.
-She also counsels public companies on disclosure matters and associated liability considerations, including those relating to the federal securities laws, Sarbanes-Oxley, Dodd-Frank, and NYSE and NASDAQ rules and regulations.
-Her knowledge of SEC-reporting requirements is a valuable addition to counseling on public-company M&A transactions.
-Ms. Liu has lectured at seminars and conferences and written articles on various ’33 Act and ’34 Act law matters, and is a staff member of the Practising Law Institute.
+She has more than 20 years of experience in advising public companies on corporate governance matters, including disagreements between board and management, succession planning, investor relations, director and officer fiduciary duties, and board “best practices,” and advises boards and special committees in connection with conflicts of interest matters, proxy contests and other corporate control efforts.
+Jackie is outside general counsel to a number of public companies with whom she has worked for over 15 years and provides big‑picture, critical value-adding strategic advice.
+She also counsels public companies on disclosure matters and associated liability considerations.
+Jackie has lectured at seminars and conferences and written articles on various ’33 Act and ’34 Act law matters and is a staff member of the Practising Law Institute.

-Ms. Liu also has represented a number of well-established Chinese companies in setting up U.S. subsidiaries and counseling them on strategic matters relating to their U.S. operations.
+She has also represented a number of well-established Chinese companies in setting up U.S. subsidiaries and counseling them on strategic matters relating to their U.S. operations.

-Ms. Liu is a member of the California State Bar and the Bar Association of San Francisco.
-She is on the advisory board of thecorporatecounsel.net and a board member of the Foundation of City College of San Francisco.
+She is a member of the California State Bar and the Bar Association of San Francisco.
+She is a board member of the Foundation of City College of San Francisco.

 During her tenure at Harvard Law School, she served as the co-editor of the Harvard Law Record.

 Legal 500 US 2019